paternogbc/site_tropibef/content/home/abertura2.md

  css_class = ""
 +++

+## Funding

+The workshop was funded by **TUM Global Incentive Fund 2020** (Technical University of Munich TUM Global & Alumni Office)

 ## Institutions

 The **TropiBEF** workshop is a joint event co-hosted by the Technical University of Munich (TUM - Germany) and the Federal University of Juiz de Fora (UFJF - Brazil).

 {{< figure src="/media/logos.png" title="" >}}

 ## Organization committee